Single Door Access Control System Kit by Kisi

 Simply put, access control is ensuring that only the correct people are allowed to access certain spaces or assets.
 Most access control systems are based around doors, which rely on readers that grant or deny access, meaning that they unlock the door.
 This happens when an authorized person presents a valid keycard or another type of credential, alerting the reader that a user is requesting entry.

 A few different types of single-door access control systems are commonly used in the industry.
-Some of the most popular are keypad-based, card reader enabled, and biometric-based systems.
+Some of the most popular are keypad-based, card reader enabled, mobile, and biometric-based systems.
 Most modern readers can use smartphones or smartwatches as access credentials now.
-Traditionally, they are used in standalone applications, but nowadays, people have begun using them in connection with other remote accessibility features through the internet or other technologies.

 Similarly, a one-door access control setup can be used as its own standalone system.
 Still, it can also easily be integrated with a larger access control system through different communication interfaces like TCP/IP, RS232, or other wireless technologies.